8 Ways To Be A Great LGBTQ➕ Ally

 4. Remember that people have the right to privacy

-Often, LGBT+ people are bombarded with questions about their sexuality and gender identity.
-The community tackles questions about what being LGBT+ means, their experiences and attitudes to progressive laws.
+Often, LGBTQ+ people are bombarded with questions about their sexuality and gender identity.
+The community tackles questions about what being LGBTQ+ means, their experiences and attitudes to progressive laws.
 It’s okay to ask questions respectfully but try to research and understand things yourself first if you can.
 Google can answer almost anything!

 (Remember you can always contact Meic confidentially if you have any questions to ask or feelings to explore.)

 5. Take a stand with LGBTQ➕ people